yuhao-yang-cy/yuhao-yang-cy.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description:
+description: In learning you will teach, and in teaching you will learn.
 nav: true
 nav_order: 6
 ---

-I have been teaching mathematics and physics at GCE Advanced Level since 2011.
-Here are a list of syllabuses that I have taught:
+I have been teaching quite a wide range of STEM courses at GCE Advanced Level or beyond since 2011.

+Here are a list of courses that I have taught and/or designed:

 - Physics
 - - A-Level Physics (Cambridge International, Edexcel)